lostoneway/netdesigner-woes/README.md

 - I am not a designer, I have to figure out how I want the data to be displayed once input.
 - When using `placeholder` on edit screen, it would be just that a placeholder and the data would be "erased" if I didn't update that field.
 - When using `required` in mongoose, it would show an error on submit but made the user feel like submit worked until they read the error.
+- When I have more time, I want to re-attack the edit page.
+On smaller screens the table stretches across the screen.
+I could make the table "responsive" in Bootstrap but it would make a horizontal scroll on the table.
+I may change it from a table to something more flex/responsive friendly.

 ## Optimizations